 Tried to stage a recreation of a colonial war in his garden, but only ended up with a raccoon fight.

 Lived in a graveyard for a year after he was kicked out of home.
 He was stabbed and robbed by a man wearing a bedsheet, pretending to be a ghost.

 Broke both of his legs after plunging his car over a cliff.

-Joined a couple in Matrimony despite not being a minister.
-(He would have been married himself, had he not have run away from his own wedding.)
+Joined a couple in matrimony despite not being a minister.
+(He would have been married himself, had he not run away from his own wedding.)

-In one of Guild Wars 2's opening Asuran quests (the Synergetics questline), your character refers often to a "sewer incident" involving his krewe's invention, a teleportation device.
+In the opening Asuran quests (the Synergetics questline), your character refers often to a "sewer incident" involving his krewe's invention, a teleportation device.

 In The Silver Lining, Hassan explains that he was almost executed and can no longer enter the Isle of Wonder.
 When Graham asks what he did:

 Hassan: Er... well, let's just say I had two gold earrings, Sire, and I'm not likely to get the second one back any time soon.

 Fallout: New Vegas had Incident Playtime with cyberdogs involved which took a sizable chunk out of the budget of the Big Empty.
 Given the fact the female cyberdog was in heat, lets just say that it was mating season and a lot of sterilization (of both the cyberdogs and the resulting mess) was involved...

 Not to mention the fact the Big Empty, AKA Big Mountain, used to be an actual mountain with underground facilities underneath it, instead of a gigantic crater, until an incident that isn't quite elaborated upon.
 SCIENCE leads to this kind of thing often, seems like.